Russ Nelson

 Russell Nelson (born March 21, 1958) is an American computer programmer.
 He was a founding board member of the Open Source Initiative and briefly served as its president in 2005.

 Career

-Nelson wrote code for some programs: In 1983, he co-wrote a MacPaint clone, Painter's Apprentice, with Patrick Naughton.
+In 1983, Nelson and Patrick Naughton wrote Painter's Apprentice, a MacPaint clone.
 Nelson was the author of Freemacs (a variant of Emacs used by FreeDOS).

 While attending university, Nelson began developing the collection of drivers later commercially released as the "Crynwr Collection".
 In 1991, Nelson founded Crynwr Software, a company located in Potsdam, New York, supporting deployment of large-scale e-mail systems, development of packet drivers, Linux kernel drivers, and reverse engineering of embedded systems.